BIMSBbioinfo/scbrowse/README.rst

     scregseg make_tile --bamfile <bam> --resolution 1000 --bedfile <outputbed>
     scregseg bam_to_counts --bamfile <bam> --counts <countmatrix> --regions <outputbed>

-In order to obtain a 2D embedding of the cells, a number of tools have been proposed already.
-For instance, one might want to follow cisTopic, snapATAC, Seurat, etc.
-The tutorials of the respective tools illustrate how UMAP embeddings of the cells can be obtains.
+A number of tools facilitate dimensionality reduction for single-cell ATAC-seq data, including cisTopic or snapATAC.
+Subsequently, UMAP, t-SNE (or any other 2D embedding algorithm) can be used to create the embedding.
-Eventually, scbrowse expects a tsv table with the format
+Eventually, scbrowse expects a tsv table with the embedding results with the format

 ::

    barcode      dim1    dim2    annot.annot1    annot.annot2   ...

 The first three columns (barcode, dim1 and dim2) are required.
+They contain the barcode IDs and the embedding coordinates.
-An arbitrary number of additional columns with prefix `annot.` can be added with categorical labels.
-They can be selected for coloring the cells.
+An arbitrary number of additional columns with prefix `annot.` can be added to supply pre-defined (categorical) cell annotation.

 Using scbrowse (development mode)
 =================================

-To launch scbrowse in development mode, use first set the environment variables to point to the input files
+To launch scbrowse in development mode, first, define the following environment variables to point to the input files

 ::